faatehim/xplain/README.md

 - Complex Math Topics
 - Current International Events
 - Financial Concepts
-- Other topics
+- Suggest more ideas using this [issue](https://github.com/faatehim/xplain/issues/2)

 ## Contribute

 Explain Me Please (for now) is open source.
 We love contributers!
 Do you have any knowledge or experience in a particular subject or area?
 Share your knowledge!

 One thing to remember is to write from the audience's perspective rather than your abilities.
-Let say you want to write about Quantum Computing.
+Let say you want to write about Quantum computing.
-You should have numerous categories such as 7 year old, Nerd, Average Joe, Mathematician, etc.
+You should have numerous categories such as 7 year old, nerd, average joe, mathematician, etc.

 If it is useful, it will be on the site, credit given to you of course!

 - fork & star the repo
-- in the contribute folder, place your project files (source) & the tutorial text in a '.md' file
+- in the contribute folder, place the text (content) in a '.md' file
 - submit a pull request

 If you do not want to go through github, you can email me your content at feedback@explainmeplease.com

+If you would like to tweak the ui/mess around with the code/change the layout, please be my guest!

 ## Things to be done

-- Run every page with HTML on it with [W3C validator]{https://validator.w3.org/) and fix errors
+- Run every page with HTML on it with [W3C validator] (https://validator.w3.org/) and fix errors
 - add more visuals
 - add commenting system
+- tweak ui